Analytical coarse grained potential parameterization by Reinforcement Learning for anisotropic cellulose: Methods

 with a threshold $m_t$

-, where $y_0$ stands for the reference value and $y_1$ for the sampled value.
-The Reward function is a sum of a series of match degree except for transverse strength $M_s$ and toughness $M_t$,
+, where $y_0$ and $y_1$ are the reference and sampled values, respectively.
+The reward function $R$ is the sum of a series of matching degrees, except for the transverse strength $M_s$ and toughness $M_t$:

-cause we noticed it that match degree of transverse strength and toughness are the hardest to match.
-In RL, reward functions are required not only to be accurate but also to be discriminant enough\cite{razin2025makes}.
-Weight of $M_s$/$M_t$ and threshold are designed to enhance discrimination. \\
+, because transverse strength and toughness were the hardest to match during the training procedures.
+In RL, the reward functions must be accurate and discriminant sufficiently\cite{razin2025makes}.
+The weights of $M_s$/$M_t$ and the thresholds were designed to enhance discrimination.
+The interaction process between the agent and the environment in this degenerate approach is shown in Figure~\ref{fig:rl_degenerate_interaction}.